Baby boom

-A baby boom is a period marked by a significant increase of birth rate.
-This demographic phenomenon is usually ascribed within certain geographical bounds of defined national and cultural populations.
-People born during these periods are often called baby boomers.
-The cause of baby booms involves various fertility factors.
-The best-known baby boom occurred in the mid-twentieth century, sometimes considered to have started after the end of the Second World War, sometimes from the late 1930s, and ending in the 1960s.
+A baby boom is a period marked by a significant increase of births.
+This demographic phenomenon is usually an ascribed characteristic within the population of a specific nation or culture.
+Baby booms are caused by various fertility factors.
+The best-known baby boom occurred in the mid-twentieth century, sometimes considered to have started in the aftermath of World War II, from the late 1940s to the early 1960s.
+People born during this period are often called baby boomers.

 Africa

 "According to the new UNICEF report, almost 2 billion babies will be born in Africa between 2015 and 2050 and the 2 main driving forces behind this surge in births and children are continued high fertility rates and rising numbers of women able to have children of their own."

 By 2050, Africa is predicted to account for about 55% of all births in the world, 40% of all children under the age of five, and 37% of all children worldwide (under 18).
 Africa will become more crowded as its population continues to grow, considering the continent is predicted to grow from 8 people per square kilometer in 1950 to 39 in 2015, and to around 80 by the middle of the century.

 The HIV/AIDS crisis in Africa has contributed to a population boom.
-Aid money used for contraception has been diverted since the start of the AIDS crisis in Africa into fighting HIV, which led to far more births, than deaths from AIDS.
+Aid money used for contraception has been diverted since the start of the AIDS crisis in Africa into fighting HIV, which has led to far more births than AIDS has killed.

 Africa accounted for one out of every nine births in the world in 1950.
 It is predicted that they will account for approximately one in every three global births by the year 2030.
 Africa would account for almost half of all births by the end of the century.

 Canada

 Indigenous people in Canada

 Until the 1960s, the Aboriginal population rose steadily.
 The child mortality rate started to decline steadily in the 1960s, due to the increased access to health care.
 Throughout the 1960s, the fertility rate remained high, resulting in the Aboriginal baby boom peaking in 1967 – about ten years after the postwar baby boom in Canada.

 While Aboriginal fertility has remained higher than the overall Canadian birth rate, it has decreased from four times in the 1960s to one-and-a-half times today.
-However, demographic change was just a part of the reason for the increase in Aboriginal population in the last half of the century.
+According to Statistics Canada, demographic change was just a part of the reason for the increase in Aboriginal population in the last half of the century, with more complete census taking and increased numbers of people identifying as Aboriginal also playing a role.